-A rich and diverse land of vibrant cities, imperial history, perfect weather, breathtaking scenery, towering mountains and limestone islands, Vietnam is one of those rare gems that offers something for everyone.
-We unveil a list of our top 10 things to do on a private Vietnam tour.
+A rich and diverse land of vibrant cities, imperial history, perfect weather, breathtaking scenery, towering mountains and limestone islands, Vietnam visits offer rare gems for everyone.
+Here is a list of our top 10 things to do on a private Vietnam tour.

 Your private Vietnam tours are incomplete without a visit to this spectacular UNESCO World Heritage Site.
 Also known as the Bay of the Descending Dragons, Halong Bay is a magnificent stretch of water consisting of over 3,000 jagged limestone pinnacles and grottoes majestically rising out of emerald green waters.
 Largely left untouched, the clusters of islands are home to mystical caves of glimmering stalactites and stalagmites, fresh waters lakes, white sandy beaches and colorful underwater corals.

 A real treat for culture and photography lovers, My Son is a sprawling Hindu temple complex built between the 4th and 13th centuries.
 Formerly the religious and political capital of the Champa Kingdom, this UNESCO World Heritage Site offers a plethora of temple ruins that have blended seamlessly into the surrounding jungle foliage, creating a true feast for the eyes!

 The formal capital of the Nguyen Dynasty, Hué is a small, historic city located on the banks of the Perfume River.
 Filled with cultural sites, the city has UNESCO world heritage status and is a great base for learning about the evolution of Vietnam’s culture, history and religion.